KYLE'S WORLD

 • 175g chocolate chips

-• 1 XL Hershey's bar (roughly 125g)
+• 1 XL hershey's bar (125g)

-• Can substitute with 125g chocolate chips
+• can substitute with 125g chocolate chips or any other chocolate

 Instructions:

-3. Sift in 275g of flour, sift in 1 tbsp corn starch, add 1 & 1/2 tsp baking powder, and 1/2 tsp baking soda, beat on medium until a thick dough is formed
+3. sift in 275g of flour, sift in 1 tbsp corn starch, add 1 & 1/2 tsp baking powder, and 1/2 tsp baking soda, beat on medium until a thick dough is formed

-• Using silicon mats are rather important since they prevent burning the bottom, if you don't have them, parchment paper is the next best option, and if you don't have either, just pray they don't get too burnt
+• using silicon mats are rather important since they prevent burning the bottom. if you don't have them, parchment paper is the next best option, and if you don't have either, just pray they don't get too burnt

-10. Remove from oven, leave them to cool on the baking tray until they reach room temp (at least 30 mins)
+10. remove from oven, leave them to cool on the baking tray until they reach room temp (at least 30 mins)

 Notes:

-• The original recipe called for 120g cookies, this only makes 8 (yes 8!) very large cookies.
-These are thick and wonderful and great if you aren't planning on sharing with lots of people, but if you do want to share I recommend making the small 60g cookies - they are still plenty big and just as good
+• the original recipe called for 120g cookies, this only makes 8 (yes 8!) very large cookies. these are thick and wonderful and great if you aren't planning on sharing with lots of people, but if you do want to share i recommend making the small 60g cookies - they are still plenty big and just as good

-• Original recipe
+• original recipe

 Apple Pie